nathanmarz/storm/external/storm-kafka/README.md

 OpaqueTridentKafkaSpout spout = new OpaqueTridentKafkaSpout(spoutConf);
 ```

-### How KafkaSpout stores offsets of a kafka topic and recovers incase of failures
+### How KafkaSpout stores offsets of a Kafka topic and recovers in case of failures

-As shown in the above KafkaConfig properties , user can control where in the topic they can start reading by setting **KafkaConfig.startOffsetTime.**
+As shown in the above KafkaConfig properties, you can control from where in the Kafka topic the spout begins to read by

-These are the options
+setting `KafkaConfig.startOffsetTime` as follows:

-1. **kafka.api.OffsetRequest.EarliestTime()  or -2 (value returned by EarliestTime())** which makes the KafkaSpout to read from the begining of the topic
+1. `kafka.api.OffsetRequest.EarliestTime()`:  read from the beginning of the topic (i.e. from the oldest messages onwards)
-2. **kafka.api.OffsetRequest.LatestTime() or -1 (value returned by LatestTime())** which starts at the end of the topic ,any new messsages that are being written to the topic
+2. `kafka.api.OffsetRequest.LatestTime()`: read from the end of the topic (i.e. any new messsages that are being written to the topic)
-3. **System.time.currentTimeMillis()**

-When user first deploys a KakfaSpout based topology they can use one of the above options.
-As the topology runs
+3. A Unix timestamp aka seconds since the epoch (e.g. via `System.time.currentTimeMillis()`):
+   see [How do I accurately get offsets of messages for a certain timestamp using OffsetRequest?](https://cwiki.apache.org/confluence/display/KAFKA/FAQ#FAQ-HowdoIaccuratelygetoffsetsofmessagesforacertaintimestampusingOffsetRequest?) in the Kafka FAQ

-KafkaSpout keeps track of the offsets its reading and writes these offset information under **SpoutConfig.zkRoot+ "/" + SpoutConfig.id**
+As the topology runs the Kafka spout keeps track of the offsets it has read and emitted by storing state information
-Incase of failures it recovers from the last written offset from zookeeper.
+under the ZooKeeper path `SpoutConfig.zkRoot+ "/" + SpoutConfig.id`.
+In the case of failures it recovers from the last
+written offset in ZooKeeper.

-If users deployed a topology , later killed and re-deploying should make sure that **SpoutConfig.id** and **SpoutConfig.zkRoot**
+> **Important:**  When re-deploying a topology make sure that the settings for `SpoutConfig.zkRoot` and `SpoutConfig.id`
-remains the same otherwise Kafkaspout won't be able to start from stored zookeeper offsets.

-Users can set **KafkaConfig.ignoreZkOffsets** to **true** to make KafkaSpout ignore any zookeeper based offsets
-and start from configured **KafkaConfig.startOffsetTime**.
+> were not modified, otherwise the spout will not be able to read its previous consumer state information (i.e. the
+> offsets) from ZooKeeper -- which may lead to unexpected behavior and/or to data loss, depending on your use case.

+If you want to force the spout to ignore any consumer state information (offsets) stored in ZooKeeper, then you should
+set the the parameter `KafkaConfig.ignoreZkOffsets` to `true`.
+If `true`, the spout will begin reading from the offset
+defined by `KafkaConfig.startOffsetTime` as described above.

 ## Using storm-kafka with different versions of Scala